 PCP Auto Assign

-Some plans require the client to have a designated Primary Care Physician (PCP) and it will be noted on their member ID card.
+Some plans (usually HMOs) require the client to have a designated Primary Care Physician (PCP) and it will be noted on their member ID card.
 If the enrollment application contains Name and ID fields for PCP information, then a PCP is required and the agent should work to populate the section.
 If the PCP fields are left blank, or invalid PCP information is entered, some carriers will auto assign a PCP to the client.
 A PCP auto assignment is a negative mark for the agent, as it can lead to member dissatisfaction, delay member services, etc.